sonic2kk/Pyverter/README.md

 # Pyverter
-A simple, fast and lightweight Python Audio Converter
+A simple, fast and lightweight Python Audio Converter for Windows, OS X and Linux.